madrasthemes/mas-woocommerce-brands/readme.txt

 = Automatic installation =

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of MAS WooCommerce Brands, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of MAS Brands for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “MAS WooCommerce Brands” and click Search Plugins.
+In the search field type “MAS Brands for WooCommerce” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 = Manual installation =